 Utilize free software directories to help you see what’s available, narrow your search based on your agency’s criteria, and see reviews by clients and technology advisors.
-For example, Capterra lets you not only see overviews of what different systems offer, and cull your list based on parameters – it also allows you to read uncensored reviews by real users.
-You can even compare products side by side.
+Many of them allow you to not only see overviews of what different systems offer, and cull your list based on parameters.
+You can often read uncensored reviews by verified users and / or compare products side by side.

 5) Get program referrals from colleagues you trust

 Ask your peers who are using electronic systems for help to find the right EHR.
 Find out what they do and don’t like about their chosen product, including what they wish was different.
 Add any programs that sound solid to your list of prospective systems.
 Once you’ve compiled your list, send them the email template you generated in steps 1 – 3.

 You’ll be able to tell pretty quickly, both by the level of response you receive and the answers to your specific needs, whether or not a system might be right for your agency.
 For example, if you don’t get an answer within 24-48 hours, it’s a pretty safe bet that you wouldn’t get a different level of service once you’re a customer!

 You should also feel confident that your questions & concerns have been addressed clearly and with specific examples.
 You should also be offered options.
 For example, if you feel like your question has been skirted around with a vague answer, and a solid solution isn’t offered for the core components of your agency, that’s probably not the product for you.